 - make decisions regarding student performance, advancement, or dismissal when disputes arise

-2. The Program Director/DGS serves as official spokesperson for the Cancer Biology Graduate Program, the liaison with the Graduate School, and representative of the program in matters of university policy.
-He/she also serves as the departmental Director of Graduate Studies (DGS) and monitors the academic and research progress of each student throughout his or her training.
+2. The Program Director serves as official spokesperson for the Cancer Biology Graduate Program, the liaison with the Graduate School, and representative of the program in matters of university policy.
+The Director of Graduate Studies (DGS) monitors the academic and research progress of each student throughout his/her training.
 He/she has frequent contact with the students and is responsible for explaining the requirements and expectations.
-The Program Director is also the student advocate when personal problems arise and in cases of possible faculty misconduct.
-In addition, he/she is aware of a wide variety of medical and counseling resources available to all students under circumstances that might extend beyond departmental issues.
+The Program Director and the DGS are also the student advocate when personal problems arise and in cases of possible faculty misconduct.
+In addition, he/she is aware of a wide variety of medical and counseling resources available to all students under circumstances that might extend beyond program issues.
 Most student or faculty issues can and should be resolved through confidential interaction with the DGS.
-When necessary, conflicts can be referred to the GEC (see above).
+When necessary, conflicts can be referred to the Program Director or the GEC (see above).

 3. The Interdisciplinary Graduate Program (IGP) representative sits on the IGP Admission Committee, which selects incoming graduate students and determines IGP policy.
 He/she also acts as liaison between the graduate programs of the IGP and the Cancer Biology Program, and facilitates the transition of students from the IGP into the Program.

 4. The Program administrative contact (Program Manager) coordinates program admission in response to direction from the Program Director and the Director of Graduate Studies (DGS), tracks program requirements, registers students, and maintains the student files throughout their course of study.